YuryChislov/demo-project/docs/Get_Started.md

 ## Process to create Allure report

-1. Run Allure report creation: `./gradlew allureReport` This will create test report information in the following directories:
+1. Run Allure report creation: `gradlew allureReport` This will create test report information in the following directories:
     ```
     build/allure-results
     build/reports
     build/test-results
     ```
-2. Serve up the Allure report in a browser: `./gradlew allureServe`
+2. Serve up the Allure report in a browser: `gradlew allureServe` It will open the browser with the UI test report.